mickey167/Networking-Planning/README.md

 - Students do course 2 or 3 times (first time for content, second time for packet tracers, third time for labs)

 Courses for Gradebook
-NET 2050: Open System Interconnection; No Prerequisite NET 2060: Network Protocols; No Prerequisite
+NET2050: Open System Interconnection; No Prerequisite
+NET2060: Network Protocols; No Prerequisite
-NET 2070: Local Area Networks; No Prerequisite
+NET2070: Local Area Networks; No Prerequisite
-NET 3100: Network Media & Devices, Security; No Prerequisite NET 3110: Telecommunications 2
+NET3100: Network Media & Devices, Security; No Prerequisite
+NET3110: Telecommunications 2

 ---